enkidevs/curriculum/web/html/best-practices/close-all-html-elements.md

 ```
 <p>Content goes here
 ```
 However, adding the closing tags is considered a best practice.
 Why?
 Because, even though HTML5 assumes a new tag can start without the previous one being closed, there are older browsers versions that do not support HTML5.
-These browsers use XHTML or HTM, both of which have stricter rules.
+These browsers use XHTML or HTML(4), both of which have stricter rules.

 Also, certain tags do not have to have an open tag either, like the `<body>`, `<head>`, `<html>`, etc..
 However, for easier readability, it is best to use both the starting and ending tags of an HTML element.